 Crater Lake inspires awe.
-Native Americans witnessed it form 7,700 years ago, when a violent eruption triggered the collapse of a towering volcano.
-Scientists marvel at its purity: fed by rain and snow, it’s the deepest lake in the USA and perhaps the most pristine on earth.
-Artists, photographers, and sightseers stand in wonder at its blue water and stunning setting.
-Come visit, and be amazed!
+Native Americans witnessed its formation 7,700 years ago, when a violent eruption triggered the collapse of a tall peak.
+Scientists marvel at its purity: fed by rain and snow, it’s the deepest lake in the USA and one of the most pristine on earth.
+Artists, photographers, and sightseers gaze in wonder at its blue water and stunning setting atop the Cascade Mountain Range.

 Deep Water in a Sleeping Volcano

 Some roads, trails, and facilities are closed due to snow.
 Find out what's open in the park right now.